-Council meetings are held at a variety of venues across the areas we serve.
+Council meetings are held mainly at our Head Quarters in Crawley.
 Meetings of the committees of the Council are currently held at our headquarters in Crawley in West Sussex.
-We endeavour to ensure all venues are accessible and will provide lunch and refreshments when appropriate.
+We endeavor to ensure all venues are accessible and will provide lunch and refreshments when appropriate.